NEAL CONAN, HOST:

 CONAN: So the next - we expect the rest of this report to come out later this week.
 Is there any indication that any of this is going to be referred to the Justice Department?

 OHLEMACHER: Not at this time.
 I guess we'll just have to see what's in the rest of the report and how folks react.
-There have been a lot of calls in Congress to the White House to initiate an investigation.
+There have been a lot of calls in Congress for the White House to initiate an investigation.
 I haven't heard a whole lot of talk about the Justice Department.
 The White House has said - has taken a hands-off approach to that and said, you know, we're going to wait and see what the inspector general says.

 CONAN: Stephen Ohlemacher, thanks very much and congratulations.